 www.nps.gov/stli

 For most first-time visitors to New York City, the Statue of Liberty is a must-see attraction.
-Set on Liberty island in New York Harbor, the Statue of Liberty is among the world’s most familiar sculptures.
-With a New York CityPASS, visitors can make reservations for a ferry ride from Statue Cruises.
-Once on Liberty Island, visitors can take pictures, visit the gift shop or dine at Crown Café.
-Access to the pedestal of the 151-foot tall Statue requires an addition reservation.
-Also part of the CityPASS reservation is the option to visit Ellis Island Immigration Museum.
+Set on Liberty Island in New York Harbor, the Statue of Liberty is among the world’s most familiar sculptures.
+Visitors can make reservations for a ferry ride from Statue Cruises with a New York CityPASS.
+Once on Liberty Island, visitors can take pictures, visit the gift shop, or dine at Crown Café.
+Access to the pedestal of the 151-foot-tall Statue requires an additional reservation.
+Also, part of the CityPASS reservation is visiting the Ellis Island Immigration Museum.

 Top Of The Rock